Post-Exposure Prophylaxis (PEP)

 How can I access PEP?

 You do not have to be a patient at Callen-Lorde to get PEP.
-Anyone can walk in for a PEP consultation Monday – Thursday from 9:00 am – 6:00 pm, Friday from 10:30 am – 3:00 pm, and on Saturdays from 8:30 am – 12:30 pm.
+Find our walk-in PEP service hours here.
 Your visit must be within 72 hours of the potential exposure.
 It can take up to 2-3 hours to get PEP at Callen-Lorde.

 Do I need insurance?
 How do I pay for it?

 I am a patient but Callen-Lorde is closed.
 What do I do?

 It’s important to start PEP as soon as possible after exposure.
 You can get PEP at your local emergency room if Callen-Lorde is closed.
 You can also go to this website and enter your zip code to find all the clinics/hospitals near you that provide PEP.

 Are the side effects bad?